Royal Beauty Blog

 • Vitamin B1 ( thiamine ) helps to transform the sugars in ready to use energy, favours the correct functioning of the nervous system, and stabilizes the appetite;

-• Vitamin B2 (riboflavin) plays a protective effect against skin, nails, hair, and eyes.
+• Vitamin B2 (riboflavin) plays a protective effect against skin, nail, hair, and eyes.

 • Moreover, it promotes the correct absorption of iron and helps the production of antibodies by strengthening the immune system;